Silveira-Lab/Varona-et-al-2023-Phage-host-network-structures/README.md

 ```

-## Identification of viral contigs and bins
+## Identification of viral contigs and vMAGs
 viral contigs were identified with VIBRANT, dereplicated using cd-hit-est and then assembled to bins using vRhyme
 ```bash
 #before inputting to VIBRANT, catenate all contigs from different samples into one file